 As the Capital Improvement Program (CIP) has grown in both size and complexity, the need for resources to support and implement it has also grown.
-The capital budget technician in the Department of Finance and Budget will allow for continued evaluation of CIP projects and budgets.
+The senior management analyst for debt in the Department of Finance and Budget will allow for continued evaluation of use the use debt, which support the County's CIP.
+Other examples include a GIS systems administrator for DIT to help support the expanded servers to support the growing GeoHub and utility engineer for the Department of Transportation and Capital Infrastructure to support project utility coordination.